Tennis Elbow

 2. Continue with tolerable activities

 Complete rest can also increase the time it takes for tendons to heal.
-Having a tennis elbow doesn't mean that you need to stop activities that don't increase the pain.
+Having a tennis elbow doesn't mean that you need to stop activities altogether.
 If some gym exercises are still tolerable, and you can still wash and dry the dishes, you don't need to stop.
 You may also wish to trial a different grip on your tennis racquet, or with your exercise equipment.
 A simple modification can help you continue with the activities you enjoy.

 3. Reduce your pain